philgentric/klik/README.md

-### Get klikr updates
+### Get Klikr updates

-To get the latest version of klikr, just click the button in the Launcher!
+To get the latest version of Klikr, if you operate from source code, just click the button in the Launcher!

 ...
-Or go in the klikr folder and type:
+Or go in the Klikr folder and type:

 **git pull**